kampta/jekyll-now/home.md

 [comment]: <> (I also briefly co-founded a startup helping users design their wardrobe by bringing fast fashion recommendations from social networks.)

-I am a neural plumber  at [Tesla Optimus](https://www.tesla.com/AI) team.
+I am a roboticist at [Tesla Optimus](https://www.tesla.com/AI) team.

 My research interests lie at the intersection of Computer Vision, Graphics, and Robotics.
 My long-term goal is to build intelligent agents that can <em>see</em> (through vision, audio, and other senses), <em>interact</em> (navigate and act in an environment), and